jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Time for colors!
 But first, time to clean up the code a bit first.
 Linter!
 Running `rustup update`, too, before installing `clippy`.
 I've used `clippy` before and look forward to revisiting it.
 Hah!
 Only a single piece of simple feedback!
 Go me!

 I'm mixing references and non-references less consistently than I would like.
 Might help to go back and take out all the references until I run into actual borrow issues.
 I expect that to make the API more predictable.

+Oops.
+Somehow swapped `height` for `width` on the pixel methods on `Canvas`.
+Had to add another `assert!` which verified that the exact pixel in the 1D array I'm using was correct.
+Took me a surprisingly long time to debug that, though.
+Probably just needed to walk away from the code for a while instead of sticking with it for so long.